JeffreyWerth/AWS-Architecture-Model-Repository/SysML Diagram Types/SysML Diagrams..md

 The purpose of Internal Block Diagrams (IBDs) is to show the encapsulated structural contents (Parts, Properties, Connectors, Ports, Interfaces) of Blocks so that they can be recursively decomposed and "wired" using Interface Based Design techniques

-### Parametric Diagrams (par)
+### Parametric Diagram (par)

 A Parametric diagram is a specialization of an Internal Block Diagram (IBD) that enforces mathematical rules (Constraints) defined by Constant Blocks across the internal Part Value Properties bound in the Constraint Block Parameters.
 The purpose of Parametric diagrams (PARs) is to enforce mathematical rules across Block Value Properties.

-## Package Diagrams (pkg)
+## Package Diagram (pkg)

 A Package diagram is a static structural diagram that shows the relationships among packages and their contents.
 Package can be stereotyped (customized) for organizing model elements into models, views, model libraries, and frameworks.
 The purpose of Package diagram is to support the organization and management of large, complex System Architecture Models (SAMs).

-## Requirement Diagrams (req)
+## Requirement Diagram (req)

 A SysML Requirement Diagram is a static structural diagram that shows the relationships among Requirement (<<requirements>>) them, and Test Cases that Verify (<<verify>> Dependency) them.
 The purpose of Requirement diagrams is to specify both Functional and Non-Functional Requirements within the model so that they can be traced to other model elements that Satisfy them and Test Cases that Verify them.

 ## Behavioral Diagrams

-Behavior diagrams show the dynamic behavior of the objects in a system, which can be described as a series of changes to the system over time.
-For the mapping of Behavioral Diagrams to DoDAF 2.02 Products reference Figure 1; for DoDAF 2.02 View content requirements, review Appendix B (DoDAF Package Views).
+Behavior diagrams show the dynamic behavior of the objects in a system, which can be described as a series of changes to the system over time; the following behavioral diagrams are part of the SysML standard:
+• Activity Diagram
+• Sequence Diagram
+• State Machine Diagram
+• Use Case Diagram
 ## Activity Diagram (act)

 An Activity diagram shows system dynamic behavior using a combined Control Flow and Object (data) Flow model.